Skip to main content

 RECERTIFICATION

-Every three years, certified examiners are required to submit 63 continuing education hours (CEHs) in order to renew a CEIC certification.
+Every three years, participants will be required to provide evidence of the successful completion of a minimum of 63 continuing education hours (CEH).
 If an examiner exceeds this requirement, up to 14 CEHs may be carried over into the new three-year term.
-Continuing education should be selected with the goal of maintaining, improving, or expanding the examiner's knowledge, skills, and abilities.
+Continuing education should be selected with the goal of maintaining, improving, or expanding the examiner’s knowledge, skills, and abilities.
+Participants are also required to review and remain in compliance with updates to certifications.
+Should a material change related to the certification occur, additional training may be required to maintain certification.